Treats cancer, including pancreatic cancer and non-small cell lung cancer (NSCLC).

 How to Use This Medicine

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - It is best to take this medicine on an empty stomach.
-Take the medicine at least 1 hour before eating or 2 hours after eating.
+Take the medicine at least 1 hour before or 2 hours after you eat.